 For example, when radiation therapy is being given for prostate cancer, the position of the prostate gland can change inside the body depending on how full or empty the lower bowel (rectum) and bladder are.
-Using a mini CT scanner, called a Cone Beam CT, built into the on the treatment machine, any movements of the prostate can be seen prior to each daily treatment.
+Any movements of the prostate can be seen prior to each daily treatment using a mini CT scanner (called a Cone Beam CT) which is built into the treatment machine.

 For cancers located in the lung, the radiation therapists can take images during the delivery of the actual treatment so that they can compensate for the movement occurring during normal breathing.
 This has been called 4-dimensional radiation therapy (4D-RT) where the fourth dimension is ‘time’.
 The only disadvantage of IGRT for the patient is that the delivery of each treatment is slightly longer – though still only a few minutes per treatment.
 This minor ‘down-side’ however, is far outweighed by the improved results using IGRT.
 This technique, very commonly in conjunction with IMRT, is now standard practice for all treatment centres around Australia and New Zealand.